 - Great for feeding dry food

-- Not for chewers
+- Not ideal for chewers

-4. Outward Hound Hide-A-Squirrel
+5. Outward Hound Hide-A-Squirrel

-With Hide-A-Squirrel, you simply hide the squeaky squirrels inside the soft tree trunk and let your dog do the rest.
+With Hide-A-Squirrel, you simply hide the squeaky squirrels inside the soft tree trunk, and let your dog do the rest.

 The product is available in four sizes to fit different dogs, so take a look at the measurements of the squirrels and the stump to decide what size is best for your dog.